kenstir/hemlock-sendmsg/README.md

 * `title` - the title of the notification
 * `body`  - the body text of the notification
 * `token` - the FCM registration token
-* `type`  - the push notification type, controls the app screen that launches when you tap the notification; "pmc" for Patron Message Center, "main" for the main screen
+* `type`  - the push notification type, controls the app screen that launches when you tap the notification; {fines, general, holds, pmc, checkouts}
 * `debug` - if not empty and not "0", log the call to stdout

 For example: